Fcornaire/TF.EX/EX-API.md

 with OnSaveState being your save state delegate and OnLoadState being your load state delegate

-Note the register function should be called **after** all mods finish loading, so not while the mod is loading.
+Note the register function should be called **after** all mods finish loading, not while the mod is loading.
 For now, you can do it using the FortRise event `FortRise.RiseCore.Events.OnPreInitialize`

 ### Test